Kunind27/Machine-Learning/README.md

 of <a href="https://www.coursera.org/learn/machine-learning"> Andrew Ng's Machine Learning course</a>
 on <a href="https://www.coursera.org/">Coursera</a>.

+I also have uploaded an **xlsx** file named **ML Error History** in which I've recorded all the types of errors I faced when solving the programming assignments in Python.
+Feel free to go through them if you're stuck at a certain point in your solution for a really long time!

 The Contents of the Exercises are as follows:
 <ul>
 <li> <a href="https://github.com/Kunind27/Machine-Learning/tree/master/Exercise%201">Exercise 1</a>: Linear Regression